SLICER: Learning universal audio representations using low-resource self-supervised pre-training: Methodology

 \subsection{SLICER: Cluster-Level Contrastive Learning}

 In this section, we describe our cluster-level contrastive loss formulation for SLICER.
 As mentioned in the previous section, both our student and teacher networks project the batch of spectrograms into an $N \times C$ dimensional space.
 Here $C$ represents the number of cluster centroids indexed by $\{0, \cdots, c, \cdots ,C-1\}$ and $N$ represents the number of samples in the batch indexed by $\{0, \cdots, i, \cdots ,N\}$.
-Formally put, if $f(X^a) \in \mathbb{R}^{N \times C}$ is the output of the student for the first augmentation scheme, $f(X^a)_{n,c}$ can be interpreted as the probability of sample $n$ being assigned to cluster $c$, which can also be interpreted as the ``soft label'' for $n$.
-Thus, we solve the contrastive learning task on cluster representations in the column space of $f(X^a)$, where we regard each column as the cluster distribution over each instance.
+Formally put, if $g_c(f(X^a)) \in \mathbb{R}^{N \times C}$ is the output of the student for the first augmentation scheme, $g_c(f(X^a))_{n,c}$ can be interpreted as the probability of sample $n$ being assigned to cluster $c$, which can also be interpreted as the ``soft label'' for $n$.
+Thus, we solve the contrastive learning task on cluster representations in the column space of $g_c(f(X^a))$, where we regard each column as the cluster distribution over each instance.
 The contrastive learning task tries to solve a task like its instance-level counterpart, where we try to make cluster representations invariant to augmentations applied over the batch of samples.
 However, differences include the loss being non-symmetrical and only calculated on the output representation space of the student.
-Thus, considering $y^a_c, y^b_c \in \mathbb{R}^N$ to be the column representations for $f(X^a), f(X^b)$, respectively, we can formulate our contrastive loss as follows: where $\tilde{y_c}$ is a random negative from the batch.
-Thus our final loss to be optimized is $\mathcal{L}_{\text {InfoNCE}}$ = $\mathcal{L}^{\text {i}}_{\text {InfoNCE}}$ + $\mathcal{L}^{\text {c}}_{\text {InfoNCE}}$.
+Thus, considering $y^a_c, y^b_c \in \mathbb{R}^N$ to be the column representations for $g_c(f(X^a)), g_c(f(X^b))$, respectively, we can formulate our contrastive loss as follows: